otkt/RecorderUDP/README.md

 # To capture and render these UDP packets:
-A python script used with python-sounddevice module in EXAMPLES folder. https://github.com/spatialaudio/python-sounddevice/
+A python script used with python-sounddevice module in EXAMPLES folder. https://github.com/ozayt/RecorderUDP/blob/master/EXAMPLES/recorderUDPswp100.py

+python-sounddevice module:
+https://github.com/spatialaudio/python-sounddevice/

 # To use this real-time audio as input to other programs in Windows.